-Bloggers love top ten lists.
+Bloggers love lists.
 They are easy and fun to write, they do well in search engines, and they get good responses.
-So recently, as I was flipping through my passport in anticipation of my upcoming trip to Spain I realized I had hit my 10th foreign country!
-Maybe not such a celebratory number for Europeans who can take day trips for new passport stamps, but pretty good for someone from the United States suburbs, where travel across the border takes lots of money, lots of time, and lots of airport transfers.
+Recently, flipping through my passport in anticipation of my upcoming trip to Spain, I realized I had surpassed my 10th foreign country without even acknowledging the milestone!
+I was already at eleven.
+Maybe not such a celebratory number for Europeans who can take day trips for new passport stamps, but a decent showing for someone from the United States suburbs, where travel across the border generally takes lots of money, lots of time, and lots of airport transfers.

 My first foreign country, and the one I am heading back to right now!
 I traveled to Spain when I was just 11 or so, visiting my beloved cousin Kirsten who was studying abroad there (and who was featured on this blog previously when she came to visit me in Grand Cayman last summer).
 We spent a day in Madrid before moving onto Grenada and Costa Del Sol.
 I recently found my “travel journal” from this trip which I’m planning to share in another post, as I’m now convinced I was meant from a young age to be a travel writer!

 Belize!
 What a special place this country holds in my heart.
 And not least because at the very mature age of 14, my parents let me plan and book our entire family vacation!
 While I loved our yearly trips to Martha’s Vineyard, I had seen an ad in a travel magazine for Francis Coppola’s resort and after some light pleading (have I mentioned my parents used to call me The Bulldozer?)
 I was booking us in for four nights in the jungle in San Ignacio and four nights on the coast at Placencia.